ANSSI-FR/rust-guide/src/en/02_devenv.md

 Some editions bring new keywords and language constructs.
-Recommendations for secure applications development then remain closely linked to features of the langage, that are used in such applications, rather than to Rust editions.
+Recommendations for secure applications development then remain closely linked to features of the language, that are used in such applications, rather than to Rust editions.
 In the rest of this guide, best effort will be made to highlight constructions and language features that are specific to a particular Rust edition.